College & Career Center

 Mrs. Crystal Laguna joined our Guidance Department in the Fall of 2012 as an Outreach Counselor and 9th grade Advisor.
 As of Fall of 2015, she is the College Pathways Counselor and collaborates more closely with the C&CC to provides extra support for our first-generation college-going students and Spanish-speaking parents.
 As of 2022, Mrs. Laguna also acts as school counselor for students whose last names begin with the letters A - BE.
 Mrs. Laguna received her B.A from UCLA and completed her Masters in Education, with an emphasis in Counseling, from SJSU.

-Ms. Ann Deggelman is Co-coordinator of the Teacher Advisor Program (with Susan Shultz, Paly Guidance Counselor).
+Ms. Ann Deggelman is Co-coordinator of the Teacher Advisor Program (with Selene Singares, Paly School Counselor).
 She coordinates Paly's portion of college application materials for students as well as supports the Teacher Advisors.
 Ms. Deggelman brings a unique perspective to the job: not only has she worked in Paly's attendance office and in other support roles at Paly, she is also product of the Palo Alto public school system as are her children; she has served on various committees at different levels-from Site Council to PTSA and more.

-The College and Career Center is staffed by approximately 40 parent volunteers who work in weekly two-hour shifts during the school day in the fall.
-Volunteers provide support in all phases of C&CC activities.
-Michelle Baldonado and Sonya Hanna are the Volunteer Co-coordinators.
+The College and Career Center is supported by approximately 40 parent volunteers who host college-rep visits during the school day in the fall as well as work on special projects ranging such as data entry of scholarships and enrichment opportunities.
+Rosanna Jackson and Jen Chu are the Volunteer Co-coordinators.
 They provide administrative and technical support to both the C&CC and its parent volunteers.
 More information about volunteering can be found by expanding the Volunteering link on this page.

 Meeting with College and Career Advisors